|

 Family Forum

 For grades K–8, the Getty Villa's Family Forum, a hands-on discovery space devoted to learning about Greek vases, can add an interactive component to your Self-Guided Visit.
 Reservations for school groups are required.
-Teachers can request the Family Forum for their students on a first-come, first-served basis by calling Villa Education at (310) 440-6550. |

-Q: How do I request audio players?
+Q: How do I request multimedia players?

-You can request up to 60 players.
+You may reserve up to 60 players.

 Length of Visit